Published On 07/31/2012

 Recognition of Excellence

 - U.S. News & World Report’s Best Children’s Hospital recognizes Le Bonheur as one of the best children’s hospitals in the country.
-Our neuroscience, cardiac, pulmonology, orthopedics, neonatology, nephrology and urology programs are among the best for kids.
+Our neuroscience, pulmonology, orthopedics, neonatology and nephrology programs are among the best for kids.

 - Le Bonheur is designated as a Level 1 pediatric trauma center by the American College of Surgeons.
 We’re the only Level 1 pediatric trauma center in the region.